home-assistant/developers.home-assistant/docs/core/platform/application_credentials.md

 | ------------- | ---- | -------------------------------------------------------------------------------------------------- | ----------- |
 | authorize_url | str  | **Required** | The OAuth authorize URL that the user is redirected to during the configuration flow. |
 | token_url     | str  | **Required** | The URL used for obtaining an access token.                                           |

+## Import YAML credentials

+Credentials may be imported by integrations that used to accept YAML credentials using the import API `async_import_client_credential` provided by the application credentials integration.

+The `auth_domain` is the domain for the auth implementation in in the config entry, which is typically the domain specified in  an existing `LocalOAuth2Implementation`.

 ## ClientCredential